 The article in question, entitled, So now we tell Russia we don’t kill or torture, was the work of Scripps Howard syndicated columnist Dale McFeatters.
 It is very easy to verify this fact.
 A simple Google search for ‘Scripps Howard “kill or torture”‘ will yield several results confirming the real source of the article.
-This link will take you to the Scripps Howard News Service page that describes the editorial opinion piece available to subscribers.
-And this link shows the article in use by a California newspaper that correctly (and twice) attributes it to Scripps Howard.
+This link, for example, shows the article in use by a California newspaper that correctly (and twice) attributes it to Scripps Howard.
+1

 How Did We Know the Daily Commercial Committed Plagiarism?

 The editors of the Leesburg Daily Commercial left a sizable clue by making a simple mistake made by many cheaters across time: they used a piece of work that was written well above their grade level.
 To compound their error, the piece offered an opinion that was inconsistent with the apparent biases of the editorial board.

 Our initial reaction on reading the article was, “Holy cow!
 They’ve finally done something right!
 Where have they been all these years?”
 Then we realized that this reaction could not possibly be right.
 There was no way that the people who publish the racist hate-mongering of Cal Thomas, the imperialistic saber-rattling of Clifford May, the childish American exceptionalism of Star Parker, and the demented ravings of numerous local lunatics, would ever be willing to write, or be capable of writing, a passage like this: